 To borrow seeds from our Seed Library:

-- Select up to five types of vegetable, flower, and/or herb seeds for your home garden.
+- Select up to five types of vegetable, flower, and/or herb seeds for your home garden from our print catalog.

-- Leave your contact information in the “Contact Me” box or with library staff if you would like to be informed about future gardening programs or check our online calendar of events.
+- Leave your contact information with library staff if you would like to be informed about future gardening programs or check our online calendar of events.